StarScape/StarScape/README.md

 I subscribe to the "bicycle for the mind" philosophy of computing.
 I want to make software that enhances human productivity and joy.
 I try to contribute back to open source projects that have done that for me.

 I'm the developer of [Droplet](https://www.dropletwriter.com/), an Electron app that attempts to be a word processor that fixes the things I don't like about word processors.
+It's currently in beta.

 ---